 Past posts may need to be repeated in the future (depending on your subject area).
 For example, i write programing tutorial a lot, which are mostly not sensitive to time.
 Most articles written 2 years ago will be still informative 2 years later.
 So, you'll need to manage posting older articles.
 You have to balance the article repetition schedule, so that new readers will discover your old articles, and long-time subscribers won't be annoyed by it.
 If you have been blogging for a while, then you have lots older articles.
 Let's say you have 500.
 Choosing which to repeat, when, isn't easy.

 New articles take anywhere from 1 to 6 hours to write (some, few days, or more).
 Half of the time spent is research.
-This is assuming you are proficient in writing and expert in your subject area.
+This is already assuming you are proficient in writing, fast typer, and expert in your subject area.

 So, you want to write a blog?
 EASY.
 You want to build a audience?
 WORK.
 Want to make money?
 Try LOTTERY.

-Oh, there's just one more thing.
+O, there's just one more thing.
 One of the key element in building a audience is inspiration.
 You can't have a blog that's often ranty, pessimistic, unpleasant, or with negative altitude.
 Because people won't be pleased.
 When readers are not pleased, they won't recommend it.
 Like this one!